Lefschetz principle-type theorems for curve semistable Higgs sheaves and applications to elliptic surfaces: Abstract

 \section{Abstract}

 I prove ``Lefschetz principle''-type theorems for semistable and curve semistable Higgs sheaves on smooth projective varieties defined over an algebraically closed field of characteristic $0$.
-These theorems are applied to reduce a conjecture about curve semistable Higgs bundles from the previous general setting to the complex case.
+These theorems are applied to reduce a conjecture, about curve semistable Higgs bundles, from the previous general setting to the complex case.
+Since this conjecture is equivalent to vanishing of Chern classes of H-nflat Higgs bundles, I consider these last ones over elliptic surfaces.
+I reduce one more time the conjecture to nilpotent, H-nflat Higgs bundles, and I prove it on elliptic surfaces.